kyma-project/istio/docs/user/02-operation-guides/troubleshooting/03-50-recovering-from-unintentional-istio-removal.md

    <!-- tabs:end -->

 2. When the finalizer is removed, the Istio CR is deleted.
-Other resources, such as the `istiod` deployment, remain on the cluster.
+Other resources, such as the `istiod` Deployment, remain on the cluster.

 3. Reapply the Istio CR to install Istio once again.